ospalh/anki-addons/pages/Metric time.md

 Daring spirits can use my [variant](https://github.com/ospalh/Anki-Android/tree/metric-time) of [AnkiDroid](https://github.com/nicolas-raoul/Anki-Android).
-I have added the equvalent of this addon, showing times as fractinal days in AnkiDroid.
+I have added the equivalent of this addon, showing times as fractional days in AnkiDroid.
 You should merge this branch into the newest version of AnkiDroid, not just use that branch as-is.